 - Call or email the coach and ask a few questions.
 They should be able to answer questions you have.

-Are your personal goals lining up with the AAU team’s goals?
+If you do these things, you will have a feel if your personal goals are lining up with the AAU team’s goals.

 We may have a match